-Figure 31 shows an example of a typical application circuit for the AD7381-4.
-Decouple the $V{\rm CC}$, $V{\rm LOGIC}$, REGCAP, and REFIO pins with suitable decoupling capacitors as shown.
+Figure 29 shows an example of a typical application circuit for the AD7389-4.
+Decouple the $V{CC}$ , $V{LOGIC}$ , REGCAP, and REFOUT pins with suitable decoupling capacitors as shown.
 The exposed pad is a ground reference point for circuitry on the device and must be connected to the board ground.

 A differential RC filter must be placed on the analog inputs to ensure optimal performance is achieved.
-In a typical application, $R = 33 \Omega$, C1 = 68 pF, and C2 = 68 pF are recommended.
-These RC combinations must be the same for all channels of the AD7381-4.
+In a typical application, $R = 33 \Omega$ , C1 = 68 pF, and C2 = 68 pF are recommended.
+These RC combinations must be the same for all channels of the AD7389-4.

-The four differential channels of the AD7381-4 can accept an input voltage range from 0 V to V{REF} and have a wide commonmode range to convert a variety of signals.
-These analog input pins $(A{\text{IN}}x\pm)$ can easily be driven with an amplifier.
+The four differential channels of the AD7389-4 can accept an input voltage range from 0 V to $V{REF}$ and have a wide commonmode range to convert a variety of signals.
+These analog input pins ( $A{IN}x\pm$ ) can easily be driven with an amplifier.
 Table 10 lists the recommended driver amplifiers that can best fit and add value to the application.

-The performance of the AD7381-4 device can be impacted by noise on the digital interface.
+The performance of the AD7389-4 device can be impacted by noise on the digital interface.
 This impact is dependent on-board layout and design.
-Keep a minimal distance of the digital line to the digital interface or place a $100~\Omega$ resistor in series and close to the SDOA, SDOB, SDOC, and SDOD/ALERT pins to reduce noise from the digital interface coupling of the AD7381-4.
+Keep a minimal distance of the digital line to the digital interface or place a 100 $\Omega$ resistor in series and close to the SDOA, SDOB, SDOC, and SDOD/ALERT pins to reduce noise from the digital interface coupling of the AD7389-4.

-The AD7381-4 can use an ultralow noise, high accuracy voltage reference ranging from 2.5 V to 3.3 V, such as the ADR4533 or ADR4525, as the external voltage source.
-A 1 μF reservoir capacitor is recommended to be connected between the REFIO pin and the ground.
-When using this external reference voltage in another circuit within the application, for example, as a common-mode voltage for the driver amplifier, it is recommended to use a buffer amplifier like the ADA4807-2 for a stable reference.
+The AD7389-4 uses an internal 2.5 V reference voltage.
+When this reference voltage is used for other circuits externally, for example as a common-mode voltage for the driver amplifier, it is recommended to use an external buffer amplifier like the ADA4807-2.